 If you’re in a pinch and don’t have time to make the homemade sweet roll dough?
 No worries, this recipe can easily be made with premade Pillsbury dough.

-Separate dough into 16 biscuits and then cut biscuit into quarters.
+Separate the dough into 16 biscuits and then cut biscuits into quarters.
 Dip each quarter into the peanut butter sauce, followed by the sugar mixture.
 Follow the same bake times/instructions.